Upgrading

 Frequently asked questions

 No, you do not need to.
-Upgrading RAGFlow in itself will not remove your uploaded data or knowledge base settings.
-However, be aware that docker compose -f docker/docker-compose.yml down -v
+Upgrading RAGFlow in itself will not remove your uploaded data or dataset settings.
+However, be aware that docker compose -f docker/docker-compose.yml down -v will remove Docker container volumes, resulting in data loss.

 Upgrade RAGFlow in an offline environment (without Internet access)